|

 and smoothness of the shuttle is vital in getting a perfect stitch.

-Mastered by Charles Francis they were on their way.
+Eventually mastered by Charles Francis they were on their way.
 Due to the war and a shortage of man-power, production was slow.
 Other machines, like the Vickers Machine Gun, took priority.

 Strangely enough